vmware-tanzu/sonobuoy/docs/snapshot.md

 - `/plugins/<plugin>/results/<hostname>.<format>` - For plugins that run once on every node to collect node-specific data (ones that use the DaemonSet driver, for instance), this will contain the results for this plugin, for each node, using the format that the plugin expects.
 See [file formats][2] for details.

+Some plugins can include several files as part of their results.
+To do this, a plugin will submit a `.tar.gz` file, the contents of which are extracted into the following:

+- `/plugins/<plugin>/results/<extracted files>` - For plugins that collect cluster-wide data into a `.tar.gz` file

+- `/plugins/<plugin>/<node>/<extracted files>` - For plugins that collect per-node data into a `.tar.gz` file

 This looks like the following:

 ![tarball plugins screenshot][7]